 You’ll apply the blend shape to the face mesh.
-To do this:
+To apply the blend shape:

-Now you've added the blend shape, you'll see an option labeled Morph Object.
+Now you've added the face distortion pack blend shape, you'll see an option labeled Morph Object.
 There's a list of 14 options underneath:

 You can adjust these to make all sorts of changes to the face - from adjusting the size of someone's eyes to completely changing the shape of the face:

 When you apply your own object to the face mesh, you'll see a different list of options here.

 In Spark AR Studio a retouching effect is created by adding a material to a face mesh, and changing the Shader Type in the material to Retouching.